danieldunderfelt/stylegan-experiments/README.md

 python simple.py --model cats --output generated_images the_seed_you_want_to_use
 ```

-If everythign works correctly you'll have an imaginary cat in ./generated_images.
+If everything works correctly you'll have an imaginary cat in ./generated_images.
 You're welcome.